pnp/sp-dev-fx-webparts/samples/react-real-time/README.md

    You can let the `gulp serve` cmd running.

-6. Because there is no automated mechanism to provision new template in the Microsoft Flow application, you have to manually create the flow on the SharePoint list in your developer site.
+6. Because you have to configure your SharePoint connection with your own credentials, you need to create the worflow manually in the Azure logic app.
-   Go the 'NewsList' and create a new flow from scratch and add the following steps:
+ Go to your Azure portal, select the "*SPFxSocketIODemo*" resource group, and open the Logic App designer.
+From a blank template, add the following action.

-- **[Condition]** *"SharePoint - When a new item is created"*
+- **[Condition]** *"SharePoint - When a new item is created"*.
+Select 3 seconds interval.
 - **[Action]** *"Service Bus - Send Message"*

     <p align="center">